frthkn/30DaysOfJavaScript/README.md

-# 30DaysOfJS
+# 30DaysOfJavaScript

-30 Days Of JavaScript: Introduction
+## 30 Days Of JavaScript: Introduction

+This repo has solutions for 30 Days of JavaScript challenge exercises.
+Hopefully it benefits your business.
+Please star and support me

 I deciding to participate in 30 days of JavaScript programming challenge.
 I will try to solve all of exercises in this challenge.

-In this challenge I hope, I would learn everything I need to be a JavaScript programmer, and in general, the whole concept of programming.
+In this challenge I hope, I would learn everything I need to being a JavaScript programmer.

-If you want to learn it with me, don't hesiteiate and join me.
+If you want to learn it with me, don't hesitate and join me, happy coding :)